wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

    * A default TTL for each individual token.

    * A maximum TTL when no more renewals are allowed, and authentication or reconnection is required again.
-Renewal usually occurs half way into that period.

 Additionally, there can be limits on the number of times a lease/token can be renewed.